superfaceai/docs/docs/guides/map-use-case-to-provider.md

 ### Pass data to request

-You can pass any data to the request by adding `request` block.
-Inside, you can pass data to _headers, query or body_ by specifiying `headers`, `query` or `body` blocks, respectively.
-Prepared map by CLI already contains these keyword so you just need to pass data, probably using `input`.
+You can pass any data to the request by adding a `request` block.
+Inside, you can pass data to _headers, query or body_ by specifying `headers`, `query` or `body` blocks, respectively.
+The map prepared by CLI already contains these blocks, so you just need to pass the data, likely using the `input` object.

 When passing data in _body_, it's a best practice to also define the request content type.